BWurth/bwurth.github.io/_posts/2024-01-23-insight-sbe-paper.md

 citation: false
 ---

-_This blog post is based on research published in our paper "Not Seeing the Forest for the Trees?
+_This post is based on research published in our paper "Not Seeing the Forest for the Trees?
 A Systems Approach to the Entrepreneurial University" {% cite wurmachow24 %}._

 <hr>